UCL/isenseflu-api-flask/README.md

 - David Guzman (Github: [@david-guzman](https://github.com/david-guzman))

+i-sense flu app is based on the Fludetector tool, designed and developed by:

+- Vasileios Lampos
+- William Mayor
+- David Guzman

+More details in the [AUTHORS.md](AUTHORS.md) file.

 ## Acknowledgements

-i-sense flu publish is supported by the EPSRC IRC project [i-sense](https://www.i-sense.org.uk/) (Early-Warning Sensing Systems for Infectious Diseases).
+i-sense flu api is supported by the EPSRC IRC project [i-sense](https://www.i-sense.org.uk/) (Early-Warning Sensing Systems for Infectious Diseases).

 ## Copyright

-isenseflu-api-flask is licensed under the GNU General Public License, v3.
+i-sense flu api is licensed under the GNU General Public License, v3.
 A copy of this license is included in the file [LICENSE.md](LICENSE.md).